 “Mason Bates’ genre-defying works demonstrate considerable artistry.”

-Composer of the Grammy-winning opera The (R)evolution of Steve Jobs, Mason Bates serves as the first composer-in-residence of the Kennedy Center for the Performing Arts.
-Championed by legendary conductors such as Riccardo Muti, Michael Tilson Thomas, Yannick Nézet-Séguin, his symphonic music is the first to receive widespread acceptance for its unique integration of electronic sounds, and he was named the most-performed composer of his generation in a recent survey of American music.
-He has also composed for films, including Gus Van Sant’s The Sea of Trees starring Matthew McConaughey and Naomi Watts.
+Composer of the Grammy-winning opera The (R)evolution of Steve Jobs, Mason Bates is imaginatively transforming the way classical music is created and experienced as a composer, DJ, and curator.
+As the first composer-in-residence appointed by the Kennedy Center for the Performing Arts, he has presented a diverse array of artists on his KC Jukebox using immersive production and stagecraft.
+Championed by legendary conductors from Riccardo Muti to Michael Tilson Thomas, his symphonic music is the first to receive widespread acceptance for its unique integration of electronic sounds, and he was named the most-performed composer of his generation in a recent survey of American music.
+Bates has also composed for films, including Gus Van Sant’s The Sea of Trees starring Matthew McConaughey and Naomi Watts.

-The 2019-20 season features the premiere of Philharmonia Fantastique: The Making of the Orchestra, for animated film and live orchestra, by the Chicago Symphony Orchestra and the San Francisco Symphony.
+The 2020-2021 season will see the premiere of Philharmonia Fantastique: The Making of the Orchestra, for animated film and live orchestra, by the Chicago Symphony Orchestra and the San Francisco Symphony.
 A collaboration with Gary Rydstrom of Lucasfilm and Jim Capobianco of Aerial Contrivance, the work explores the connection between creativity and technology with the help of a magical Sprite, who flies through instruments as they are played.
-Additional commissioners include the National, Pittsburgh, and Dallas Symphonies, as well as in theaters and on television by Vulcan Productions, a legacy of Paul Allen of Microsoft.
+Additional commissioners include the National, Pittsburgh, and Dallas Symphonies, as well as in theaters and on television by Vulcan Productions.